 Needless to say, these are adult-friendly and they sure as heck are kid-friendly too!
-Bring them into the kitchen if you’re feeling like you have the patience for that. 😉 These cookies can be whipped up in one bowl.
+Bring them into the kitchen if you’re feeling like you have the patience for that. 😉 These cookies can be whipped up in one bowl which makes clean up a breeze.
 Assign simple tasks to your kiddos – measuring out the ingredients, adding ingredients to the bowl, cracking eggs or stirring.

 I upgraded a few of these ingredients to make these healthier monster cookies.
 Because we don’t use any flour, these are naturally gluten-free.

 - rolled old-fashioned oats – Oats are naturally gluten-free, but often cross contaminated so make sure to use gluten-free oats if you have a gluten intolerance.
 I like using Bob’s Red Mill gluten-free rolled oats.

 - baking soda – a leavening agent to help these cookies rise.